-ARD • Studen texts. ts will expand their working vocabularies to effectively communicate and understand OAS STANDARD g-Students will expand academic, domain-appropriate, grade-level vocabularies h reading, word study, and class discussion.
-OAS : g-Students will apply knowledge of vocabularies to communicate by using descriptive, nic, and domain-appropriate abstract and concrete words in their writing.
+- Students will expand their working vocabularies to effectively communicate and understand texts. - Reading-Students will expand academic, domain-appropriate, grade-level vocabularies through reading, word study, and class discussion. - Writing-Students will apply knowledge of vocabularies to communicate by using descriptive, academic, and domain-appropriate abstract and concrete words in their writing.

 7.4.R.1 Students will increase knowledge of academic, domain-appropriate, grade-level vocabulary to infer meaning of grade-level text.

-7.4.R.2 Students will use word parts (e.g., affixes , Greek and Latin roots , stems ) to define and determine the meaning of increasingly complex words.
-IVES 7.4.R.3 Students will use context clues to determine or clarify the meaning of words or distinguish among multiple-meaning words.
-JECT 7.4.R.4 Students will infer the relationships among words with multiple meanings and recognize the connotation and denotation of words.
-OAS OBJECTIVES 7.4.R.5 Students will use a dictionary, glossary, or a thesaurus ( print and / or electronic ) to determine or clarify the meanings, syllabication, pronunciation, synonyms, and parts of speech of words.
-7.4.W.1 Students will use domain-appropriate vocabulary to communicate ideas in writing clearly.
-7.4.W.2 Students will select appropriate language to create a specific effect according to purpose in writing.
-Emphasis: ems will require students to demonstrate their understanding of domain-appropriate ad grade-level vocabulary in complex texts. ٨S Format: FICATIONS • Students will be asked to demonstrate this ability based on a reading selection followed by multiple-choice items.
-FIC Content Li mits: ECI • The reading selections will be on grade level and may be any one of the following types: SP formational/expository, narrative, or poetry. ords being tested will be at grade level.
-ITEM SPEC • Vo ocabulary test items will contain context clues.
-Vocabulary test items will include ferential questions.
-Distractor Domain: correct answer choices will be plausible, yet incorrect, and may include incorrect eanings of words.
+- 7.4.R.2 Students will use word parts (e.g., affixes, Greek and Latin roots, stems) to define and determine the meaning of increasingly complex words. - 7.4.R.3 Students will use context clues to determine or clarify the meaning of words or distinguish among multiple-meaning words. - 7.4.R.4 Students will infer the relationships among words with multiple meanings and recognize the connotation and denotation of words. - 7.4.R.5 Students will use a dictionary, glossary, or a thesaurus (print and/or electronic) to determine or clarify the meanings, syllabication, pronunciation, synonyms, and parts of speech of words. - 7.4.W.1 Students will use domain-appropriate vocabulary to communicate ideas in writing clearly. - 7.4.W.2 Students will select appropriate language to create a specific effect according to purpose in writing.